 Go Has Superior Performance in Large-Scale Scraping

-First, let's re-iterate Go's compiled nature, indicating that it was designed with speed in mind.
+First, let's reiterate that Golang is compiled, indicating it was designed with speed in mind.
 Thus, most benchmarks have Go significantly outperforming Python.
-For example, a web scraping comparison test documented on Medium found that Golang will scrape 500 million URLs in 343 days, whereas it will take 649 days for Python to scrape the same number of URLs.
+For example, a web scraping comparison test documented on Medium found that Golang can scrape 50 million URLs in 305 days, whereas Python would take 649 days to do the same.

 It’s Easier to Start Scraping With Python